 Jose Rizal is known the world over as a Filipino nationalist and hero.
 We even learn about him in Malaysian history books (in my day, not sure how it is now!).
 If there was a person who embodied the phrase ‘the pen is mightier than the sword’, it would be Rizal.

 Born to a wealthy family, he showed a precocious intellect from a young age, going on to study medicine in Spain and becoming an ophthalmologist.
-He is a polymath, one who is skilled in both arts and sciences.
+He was a polymath, one who is skilled in both arts and sciences.
 As a writer and poet, his work under the Filipino Propaganda Movement, which advocated political reforms for the colony under Spain, inspired an anti-colonial revolution.
-Although he had no part in the rebellion directly, his words put a fire into the hearts of Filipinos to rise against their colonial masters and gain independence.
+Although he had no part in the rebellion directly, his words lit a fire in the hearts of Filipinos to rise against their colonial masters and gain independence.

-Sadly, as it is with many writers and activists today who dare to speak the truth, this led to his execution at a young age of just 35.
+Sadly, as with many writers and activists today who dare to speak the truth, this led to his execution at the young age of just 35.

 Letter in German to Rizal’s friend whom he befriended while studying in the University of Heidelberg in Germany.
 Rizal was well-versed in (it is claimed) a whopping 22 languages, including German, English, Spanish and Tagalog.